Entlebuch Cattle Dog

 Unique facts and fascinating details

-- The Entlebucher is often nicknamed the 'Laughing Dog' due to its expressive face.
+- The Entlebucher is often nicknamed the 'Laughing Dog' due to its expressive face and tendency to 'smile' when happy.

-- They are the smallest of the four Swiss Sennenhund breeds.
+- They are the smallest of the four Swiss Sennenhund breeds, which include the Greater Swiss, Bernese, and Appenzeller.

-- Despite their size, they possess a surprisingly loud and deep bark.
+- Despite their small size, they possess a surprisingly loud and deep bark, which they use to alert their owners to any perceived threats.

 Frequently Asked Questions